Fair Jobs Code - procurement guidelines for departments and agencies

 2. Suppliers seeking to be considered for threshold procurement contracts and high value procurement contracts.

-3.2 Agencies must apply the Code to all tender and market approach processes (and subsequent procurement contracts) released to the market or to the public on or after 1 December 2022.
+3.2 Agencies must apply the code to all tender and market approach processes (and subsequent procurement contracts) released to the market.

-2. a Supplier entering into a threshold procurement contract – that is, a contract valued at $3 million or more (exclusive of GST) – must hold a valid Fair Jobs Code Pre-Assessment Certificate (Certificate), unless one of the limited exceptions apply (see Section 11 of Guidelines); and
+2. a supplier entering into a threshold procurement contract – that is, a contract valued at $1 million but less than $20 million (exclusive of GST) – must hold a valid Fair Jobs Code pre-assessment certificate (certificate), unless one of the limited exceptions apply (see Section 11 of guidelines); and

-3.5 The Code will apply to Standing Offer Arrangements (including State Purchase Contracts and Sole Entity Purchase Contracts) from the date that a Standing Offer Arrangement commences, is updated or reissued after commencement of the Code.
+3.4 The code will apply to all Standing Offer Arrangements (including State Purchase Contracts and Sole Entity Purchase Contracts) from the date that a Standing Offer Arrangement commences, is updated or reissued after commencement of the code.

-3.6 Exceptions to the Code may apply some circumstances (see section 11 below).
+3.6 Exceptions to the code may apply in some circumstances (see section 11 below).

-Agencies must ensure that a Supplier who tenders for a threshold procurement contract (valued at $3 million or more exclusive of GST) or high value procurement contract (valued at $20 million or more exclusive of GST) holds a Certificate as a precondition of eligibility to tender.
-Where successful, the Supplier is required to hold a valid Certificate for the life of the contract (see section 5 below).
+Agencies must ensure that a supplier who tenders for a threshold procurement contract (valued at $1 million but less than $20 million, exclusive of GST) or high value procurement contract (valued at $20 million or more exclusive of GST) holds a certificate as a precondition of eligibility to tender.
+Where successful, the supplier is required to hold a valid certificate for the life of the contract (see section 5 below).

 4.3 Inclusion of Fair Jobs Code Model Clauses (FJC Model Clauses)